 My impact

 When customers are using their Chase app, they are notified about their account activities—whether it's opening a new account, verifying their identities, or catching possible fraudulent actions.
 However, many of them have felt bombarded by too many notifications from the Chase app or website.
-It's like a constant stream of messages that can be overwhelming.
+And only 2% of users were able to opt out from these notifications from their preference page.
 Here’s what we found from the validation research with our users:

 Below, we outline the key scenarios we tackled when managing communication settings: